It's So Easy (And Other Lies)

-The Duff McKagan Book, It's So Easy and other lies boasts quite the appetite for destruction, showing Guns N' Roses in exactly the same light you see them in.
+The Duff McKagan Book boasts quite the Appetite for Destruction, showing Guns N' Roses in exactly the same light you see them in.

 Drugs.
 Ten bottles of wine.
 A burst pancreas.
 Axl's lateness.
 Multiple marriages.
 Slash sneaking in booze to some noodle joint.
 A red pimp coat.
 Seattle.
 Duff surviving.
 Lake Arrowhead.
 Martial Arts.
 Mountain Biking.

-It tells the story of Guns that you want to hear, one that feels authentic.
+It tells the story of Guns N' Roses that you want to hear, one that feels authentic.
 To be fair though, even Duff himself disclaims that this is his version of the G'N'R truth.

 Would I be reading this if it was about Duff McKagan, member of a million bands (the Fastbacks, Loaded, and Velvet Revolver)?
 Maybe.
 But, probably not.